 Integrating sustainability strategy to demonstrate wider value

-Also forming the panel will be Sharon Machado, Head of ACCA Qualification, ACCA who will be looking at recent developments and examples from outside the sector of integrating sustainability into the wider organisational strategy and Eunice Simmons, EAUC and VC, University of Chester who will be talking about the integrated leadership required in the sector to incorporate sustainability and what the key messages and challenges are for leaders.
+Sharon Machado, Head of ACCA Qualification, ACCA also formed the panel and looked at recent developments and examples from outside the sector of integrating sustainability into the wider organisational strategy and Eunice Simmons, EAUC and VC, University of Chester spoke about the integrated leadership required in the sector to incorporate sustainability and what the key messages and challenges are for leaders.

-As a first for Advance HE, we will be live streaming this panel session using webinar technology, while simultaneously running a live Tweet chat, sponsored by ACCA.
+As a first for Advance HE, live streamed this panel session using webinar technology, while simultaneously running a live Tweet chat on our @AdvanceHE_Chat Twitter page, sponsored by ACCA.

 Professor Julia Buckingham